SBoudrias/file-utils/README.md

 - `name` (String): The name under which registering the filter
 - `filter` (Function): The filter function

 The filter function take a file object as parameter.
-This file object is a hash containing a `path` and a `contents` property.
+This file object is a hash containing a `path` (String) and a `contents` (String if text file, Buffer otherwise) property.

 Return `true` to allow the file to be written.
 Return `false` or an error message `String` to disallow the write action.